 Similarly for songs, pre-download music files to listen offline.
 Do not stream musics when on the go.
 Each song can be about 3~10 megabytes.
 If the music files are not cached or saved by the music apps when played, they will be downloaded again when you play it again after several songs.

 3. Play Games

 It is easy to get hooked on games, especially if there are game objectives to meet.
 You probably won't stop playing until those objectives are achieved.
-To some extent, you may even give up the real purposes of your travels.
+To some extent, you may even give up the real objectives of your travels.